Welcome to Angevine Farm Celebrating 155 Years in the Angevine Family!

-Choosing and Caring for your Christmas Tree
+Tips for Choosing and Caring for Your Tree

 When you find a tree that you like, do a freshness test to make sure that it’s worthy to come home with you.
 Gently grasp a branch between your thumb and forefinger and pull it toward you.
 Very few needles should come off in your hand if the tree is fresh.
 Some loss of interior brown needles is normal and will occur over the lifetime of the tree.